b-knight/StatExplore/README.md

-# StatExplore
-A Python Package to Facilitate Statistical Research

 ## Distance Correlation
-In statistics, the Pearson product-moment correlation coefficient (or simply "the correlation coefficient") is a standard measure of the extent *and direction* to which two variables move together.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In statistics, the Pearson product-moment correlation coefficient (or simply "the correlation coefficient") is a standard measure of the extent *and direction* to which two variables move together.
 Ranging from [-1,1] where 1 implies perfect correlation and -1 implies perfect inverse correlation, this statistic encapsulates the ratio between two variables' covariance (the numerator) and the product of their variances (the denominator).

 <div align="center">
 <img